Why Norway Chose to Become an Independent Country - Lessons for Independent Scotland

 There was no concern then about how Norway would manage its border with Sweden, or about what currency it would use.
 In fact it continued to be part of a Scandinavian monetary union with both Denmark and Sweden for the next two decades.
 The borders between the countries continue to be passport-free.
 Norway is not in the EU but it is an associate member of the Schengen Zone that allows free movement (before it was in Schengen it was in something called the “Nordic Passport Area’).
 Norway is in EFTA, the European Free Trade Area, but not in the Customs Union.
 That means there are sporadic customs checks on goods vehicles but that around 30,000 people a day travel seamlessly between Norway and Sweden to work.

-So what were Norway’s reasons for breaking away from what many historians regard as successful Union with a neighbouring country?
+So what were Norway’s reasons for breaking away from what many historians regard as successful union with a neighbouring country?

 Here we take a look at three of the motivating factors that caused Norway to seek independence.